-The aggressive enforcement of federal civil rights laws is a top priority of the Department of Justice (DOJ), and one of the U.S. Attorney’s Office foremost goals for this District.
-The U.S. Attorney’s Office prosecutes and litigates cases involving numerous criminal and civil statutes.
-To view a list of those statutes visit this link.
+The aggressive enforcement of federal civil rights laws is a top priority of the Department of Justice and the U.S. Attorney’s Office (USAO) in the District of Massachusetts.
+The USAO prosecutes numerous cases involving civil rights offenses.

 In May 2010, U.S. Attorney Carmen Ortiz formed the Civil Rights Enforcement Team (CRET) to develop comprehensive enforcement and outreach strategies to address civil rights issues in the District of Massachusetts.

 To Report a Civil Rights Violation (Employment Discrimination, Housing Discrimination, Hate Crime, Color of Law Abuse, Freedom of Access to Clinic Entrances, or Human Trafficking):

 Please call the U.S. Attorney’s Office (617-748-3100) and ask to speak to the duty attorney or visit the following links for more information.

 To file an employment discrimination claim, contact your local office of the U.S. Equal Employment Opportunity Commission.

 To file a claim of employment discrimination based on your status as a service member or veteran, complete Form 1010 on the U.S. Department of Labor’s Veterans’ Employment and Training Service (VETS) website.

 For information on your local VETS office, please visit their website.